-The University of North Texas System Administration is dedicated to assisting Historically Underutilized Businesses (HUBs).
-Our mission is to promote and increase procurement opportunities with HUBs by demonstrating a good faith effort through advocacy, education, knowledge, and development.
+The University of North Texas System is committed to increasing our utilization of Historically Underutilized Businesses (HUBs).
+Our mission is to promote and increase procurement opportunities with HUBs through advocacy, education, knowledge, and development.

-The Business Service Center has a full service HUB coordination office to assist qualifying businesses in becoming HUB certified and to assist the University in meeting our HUB goals.
+The UNTS Procurement Office has a full service HUB Team to assist qualifying businesses in becoming HUB certified and to assist the University in exceeding our HUB goals.
 If you have been doing business with a minority/woman owned business, it may be beneficial for them to become HUB certified.
 Please email the HUB team and a team member will contact your vendor and see if they can be of assistance in helping them become certified with the State of Texas.

 Finding HUB Vendors